ESIPFed/data-help-desk/docs/for_organizers/what_you_need/advertising.md

 1. Another key role is someone at the meeting host organization who can help with social media coverage of your event, actively re-tweeting as you put out info.
-1. If the entire meeting is happening virtually, you may consider discussing with the meeting host organization whether the Virtual Data Help Desk can and should have a presence in the virtual platform for the meeting - this can be, for example, a virtual exhibit booth.
-This can do a lot to increase the visibility of the event.
 1. Caution should be exercised, however, when considering this option because it creates a private space that only meeting attendees can access and it also creates another place that data expert volunteers have to monitor.